silvxlabs/quicfire-tools/paper.md

 # Summary

-Fire behavior modeling is a critical tool for understanding and predicting fire spread across landscapes, informing risk assessment, planning prescribed burns, and developing mitigation strategies.
+Fire behavior modeling is a critical tool for understanding and predicting fire spread across landscapes; informing risk assessment, planning prescribed burns, and developing mitigation strategies.
-QUIC-Fire is a coupled fire-atmospheric modeling tool designed to rapidly simulate the complex interactions between fire, fuels, and atmosphere that are essential for predicting wildland fire behavior [@Linn2020a].
+QUIC-Fire is a coupled fire-atmospheric modeling tool designed to rapidly simulate the complex interactions between fire, fuels, and atmospheric that are essential for predicting wildland fire behavior [@Linn2020a].
 QUIC-Fire simulations require preparing numerous input files with complex interdependencies and generate large volumes of output data in a variety of formats.

 Here we introduce `quicfire-tools`, a Python package that provides a streamlined interface for creating, managing, and analyzing QUIC-Fire simulations.